Summer Survival Tips for Riders

 - Enjoy a cooling spray in the washrack along with your horse!

 - When the mercury rises, keep an eye on humidity as well; high temperatures and humidity put you and your horse at risk of heat-related illness.
-When the heat index (temperature in degrees Fahrenheit plus humidity percentage) reaches 120, your horse’s natural cooling mechanisms begin to be compromised; over 150 is the danger zone.
+Read more about the heat index (a calculation that includes temperature and humidity) and how it affects outdoor activities here.

 - As you exert yourself (cleaning stalls, riding) your body loses water through sweat.
 Stay hydrated to prevent dehydration, heat exhaustion and heatstroke.
 Pack a water bottle or two before heading to the barn.
 Freeze it or add ice to keep it cool and refreshing; cool water also rehydrates the body more effectively.